mannbro/MicropythonHomeKitTempAndHumidityMeter/README.md

 * Connect 3V3 on the ESP and + on the DHT20 to +3.3V
 * Connect GND on the ESP and - on the DHT20 to Ground

+For Power, I use an AC-03-3 mini power supply from AZDelivery, but anything that can deliver 3.3V will work.

 # Installation on the ESP8266
 Make sure that you have a recent Micropython firmware installed on your ESP8266.